 Since this card doesn’t charge an annual fee, you’re not going to receive the additional card benefits like free checked bags.
 But if you never check a bag, this card can save you $95 a year and still earn SkyMiles on eligible purchases.

 But, its purchase rewards are just as valuable (arguably more valuable) as the other Delta credit cards:

-- Earn 2x SkyMiles on eligible Delta purchases and U.S. restaurants
+- Earn 2x SkyMiles on eligible purchases made directly with Delta and U.S. restaurants

-- All remaining purchases earn 1 point per $1 spent.
+- All remaining purchases earn 1 mile per $1 spent

-- Get a 20% statement credit on Delta in-flight purchases
+- Get a 20% statement credit on select Delta in-flight purchases

-The other co-brand Delta credit cards only offer double points on Delta purchases.
+The other co-brand Delta credit cards only offer double miles on Delta purchases.
 If you don’t check bags or visit the Delta SkyClub, the Blue Delta Amex is the best option.

 This is the only co-brand Delta credit card that charges a foreign transaction fee (See Rates & Fees).
 You’ll want to consider upgrading to the Gold Delta SkyMiles if you travel abroad on a regular basis.

 Gold Delta SkyMiles Credit Card from American Express